d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 we could minimize validation error, subject to a bound on latency dictated by service level agreements.
 More ambitiously, we can aim to sample the Pareto front of such configurations not strictly dominated by any other points.

+MS: Is this data from the example above?
+Fine if not, but eventually should be consistent.

 ![Pareto front of two objectives](img/pareto_front.png) :width:`400px`
 :label:`pareto_front`